mhubelbank/Causality/README.md

 - Independence(X, Y | Z=z, W) -- All the flavors of conditional independence, as with dependence (above), but inverted.
 - isIndependent(X, Y | Z=z, W) -- All flavors of conditional independence. returns Boolean, True if independent, otherwise False.
 ### Prediction and Classification
 This is similar to a Machine Learning system, except that there is no training.
 All predictions are done at query time rather than using a training process.
 It can handle any type of dependent and independent variables (binary, categorical, continuous) and can handle any type of relationships among data elements (linear, non-linear, continuous, discontinuous), making it more flexible than most ML methods.
-It is also very easy to use because there is no need to encode or standardize data, and no assumptions are made regarding the relationships disturbances.
+It is also very easy to use because there is no need to encode or standardize data, and no assumptions are made regarding the relationships or disturbances.
 Generalization is handled via progressive filtering.
 - PredictDist(Y | X1=x1, X2=x2, ... , XN=xN) -- Returns the distribution (see PDF below) of a dependent variable (Y) given any number of independent variables (X) and their values.
 - Predict(Y | X1=x1, X2=x2, ... , XN=xN) -- Perfoms a non-linear regression operation, providing a best estimate of the dependent variable (Y) given any number of
     independent variables and their values.